 Hidden Texture 2 - HDC in Third Loop

-Insert the hook under the third (back-facing) loop, leaving the front-facing V untouched.
-This produces a beautiful, knit-like texture and works well with both traditional and untraditional methods.
+Insert the hook under the back‑facing third loop, leaving the front V untouched.
+This produces:

 ![]() |